xytovl/steam-runtime-tools/docs/container-runtime.md

 being 2 years older: this means its core libraries and compiler are also approximately 2 years older.

+This runtime environment is not directly available for use by game developers, but it forms part of the implementation of the
+[*Steam Linux Runtime 1.0 (scout)*][scout-on-soldier]
+compatibility tool.
-Proton versions 5.13 to 7.0 (inclusive) use this runtime environment.
+Proton versions 5.13 to 7.0 (inclusive) also use this runtime environment.

 The *Steam Linux Runtime 2.0 (soldier)* compatibility tool, app ID 1391110, is automatically downloaded to your Steam library as